tryptech/obs-zoom-and-follow/README.md

 If there are any issues after changing any scenes/sources, reload the script

-Set up zooms for different sources
+Set up zoom control for multiple sources
 ---
 Duplicate (and optionally rename) `zoom_and_follow_mouse.py`, add it as an OBS script, and follow the **How to Use** section with the duplicate copy.